lofar-astron/factor/docs/source/directions.rst

     s25 14h21m07.482,+35d35m22.87 empty empty   0  2   0  LD empty /full/path/to/s25.rgn empty False 0.1 1020
     ...

 The columns are described below.
 The calibrators will be processed in the order in which they are given.
-If a directions file is provided, it must be specified with the ``directions_file`` option in the parset.
-If not,  Factor will identify suitable calibrators (or calibrator groups) using the values of the ``flux_min_for_merging_Jy``, ``size_max_arcmin``, ``separation_max_arcmin``, and ``flux_min_Jy`` parameters in the parset.
+If a directions file is provided, it must be specified with the :term:`directions_file` option in the parset.
+If not, Factor will identify suitable calibrators (or calibrator groups) using the values of the :term:`flux_min_for_merging_Jy`, :term:`size_max_arcmin`, :term:`separation_max_arcmin`, and :term:`flux_min_Jy` parameters in the parset.

 .. note::

     You can let Factor generate the directions file itself and then edit the file to adjust the calibrators by hand.
-To do this, set ``interactive = True`` in the parset so that Factor will pause to allow editing.
+To do this, set :term:`interactive` to  ``True`` in the parset so that Factor will pause to allow editing.
 Once you are done, you can continue the same Factor run and it will pick up any changes made to the file.

 Columns